Kim compares North Korea's economic woes to 1990s famine - WTMJ

 “I made up my mind to ask the WPK (Workers’ Party of Korea) organizations at all levels, including its Central Committee and the cell secretaries of the entire party, to wage another more difficult ‘arduous march’ in order to relieve our people of the difficulty, even a little,” Kim said.

+The term “arduous march” is a euphemism that North Koreans use to describe the struggles during the 1990s famine, which was precipitated by the loss of Soviet assistance, decades of mismanagement and natural disasters.
+The exact death toll isn’t clear, varying from hundreds of thousands to 2 million to 3 million, and North Korea defended on international aid for years to feed its people.

-Kim’s speech came at the closing ceremony of a party meeting with thousands of grassroots members of the ruling party, called cell secretaries.
+Kim’s speech came at the closing ceremony of a party meeting with thousands of grassroots members, called cell secretaries.
 During his opening day speech Tuesday, Kim said improving public livelihoods in the face of the “worst-ever situation” would depend on the party cells.

 During the party congress in January, Kim ordered officials to build stronger self-supporting economy, reduce reliance on imports and make more consumer goods.
-But North Korea’s problems are the result of decades of mismanagement, self-imposed isolation and sanctions over its nuclear program, analysts say.
+But analysts are skeptical about Kim’s push, saying the North’s problems are the result of poor management, self-imposed isolation and sanctions over his nuclear program.

 Chinese data show North Korea’s trade with China, its biggest trading partner and aid benefactor, shrank by about 80% last year following North Korea’s border closure as part of stringent pandemic measures.